Star Trek: Deep Space Nine: Production

 The series was created by Rick Berman and Michael Piller at the request of Brandon Tartikoff and was produced by Paramount Television.
-The original Star Trek series had been pitched as the science fiction equivalent to television westerns such as Wagon Train and DS9 was instead analogous to shows like The Rifleman, featuring a town or trading post right on the edge of the frontier.
-As overall head of Star Trek production, Berman served as executive producer for the series's entire run.
+The original Star Trek series had been pitched as the science-fiction equivalent to television Westerns such as Wagon Train, and DS9 was instead analogous to shows like The Rifleman, featuring a town or trading post right on the edge of the frontier.
+As overall head of Star Trek production, Berman served as executive producer for the entire series.
 Piller initially served as second executive producer and showrunner, but left the series in 1995 to manage Star Trek: Voyager.
 Writer Ira Steven Behr was promoted by Berman to replace Piller as showrunner and held that role for the remainder of the series.
-In addition to Berman, Piller, and Behr, key writers included Robert Hewitt Wolfe, Ronald D. Moore, Peter Allan Fields, Bradley Thompson, David Weddle, Hans Beimler and René Echevarria.
+In addition to Berman, Piller, and Behr, key writers included Robert Hewitt Wolfe, Ronald D. Moore, Peter Allan Fields, Bradley Thompson, David Weddle, Hans Beimler, and René Echevarria.

-Several actors also directed episodes, including Avery Brooks who directed and starred in the critically acclaimed episode "Far Beyond the Stars".
+Several actors also directed episodes, including Avery Brooks, who directed and starred in the critically acclaimed episode "Far Beyond the Stars".

 DS9 was the first television series in the Star Trek franchise to use computer-generated imagery (CGI) for exterior space shots.
-Although a few other television series, like Babylon 5, were using CGI exclusively to avoid the high expense of model photography, the Star Trek franchise had continued to use primarily physical models for exterior space shots because producers decided models provided more realism.
-DS9 continued using models where needed, such as the Season 4 premiere and the alternate-universe episode "Shattered Mirror".
-During the battle sequences between the Federation and Klingon fleets, the effects department used Playmates toys, Ertl model kits and Hallmark Bird-of-Prey Christmas ornaments in the background in an effort to keep production costs down.
+Although a few other television series, such as Babylon 5, were using CGI exclusively to avoid the high expense of model photography, the Star Trek franchise continued to primarily use physical models for exterior space shots because producers decided models provided more realism.
+DS9 continued using models where needed, such as the fourth-season premiere and the alternate-universe episode "Shattered Mirror".
+During the battle sequences between the Federation and Klingon fleets, the effects department used Playmates toys, Ertl model kits, and Hallmark Bird-of-Prey Christmas ornaments in the background to keep production costs down.